adhearsion/adhearsion-website/views/docs/getting-started/freeswitch.md

 The 'park' application essentially puts the call on hold.
 The event socket notifies Adhearsion of the call as an event.

+If you plan to record calls, either voicemail or call auditing, make sure there is a directory named `recordings` in your FreeSWITCH application directory to store the audio files.
+Otherwise, depending upon your version of Adhearsion, the recording will not be saved and there will be no error indication.

 ## Configuring Adhearsion for FreeSWITCH

 As always the full list of configuration options can be viewed, along with a description and their default values, by typing `rake config:show` in your application directory.
 There are a few configuration options that are particularly important: